p4lang/p4c/docs/IR.md

 ## Introduction

-This document outlines the design of the next-generation P4 compiler.
+This document outlines the design of the P4_16 compiler.
 It lays out the various classes and data structures used for the compiler and describes the general flow of the compilation process.
 The compiler is designed to operate in the `traditional’ manner,